Nandana-Neo/WeNITC/README.md

 - In the home page, if the user clicks on the username of the author of the posts OR the profile picture, then the profile of the author can be viewed.
   ![image](https://github.com/user-attachments/assets/6fa0c765-6ce3-41c0-b547-abbb905f2e6b)

 - While viewing one'e own profile, there will also be an option to edit the profile.
-The username, about fields and profile picture are set to default if the user did not provide one.
+The Name, About fields and profile picture are set to default if the user did not provide one.
   ![image](https://github.com/user-attachments/assets/53d016c3-0952-4b3e-a9a9-4d470b7f0f27)

 - While updating profile pictures, the uploaded image can be previewed directly: